cloudfoundry/cf-networking-release/docs/app-sd.md

 With capi-release versions >= 1.61.0:

-- The `apps.internal` internal domain is seeded and must be created using the CAPI api.
+- The `apps.internal` internal domain is no longer seeded and must be created using the CAPI api.
 See the [Example steps](#example-steps) section for instructions.
 - A custom domain name may be used when creating an internal domain name, but note that the bosh-dns-adapter job's `internal_domains` property must be updated too.
 The default value for this property is 'apps.internal'.

 ### Example usage